 The pull of democracy often overwhelms societies.
 As men are naturally drawn to the scent of a woman, passion instead of reason lures societies toward all power to the people.
 Why shouldn’t our representatives, senators and presidents be popularly elected?
 Because democracy isn’t perfume but rather a poison that terminates in tyranny.
-The electoral process of Article II was designed to avoid a popularly derived president.

 In a recent post, I showed how the Framers designed their presidential election process around two goals.
 First, only men of national stature, wisdom, experience and virtue would be considered.
 Second, the winner would assume office without any political debts whatsoever to a factional party or divisive segment of society; his duty was to “serve, protect and defend the Constitution of the United States.”

 The Framing generation learned an important lesson between 1776 and 1787: overly democratic republican governments are dangerous to individual and societal rights.
 Only one institution out of four in their new frame of government, the House of Representatives, relied on popular elections.